zakkudo/translator/README.md

 #### translator.__
 Convenience alias for [gettext](#module_@zakkudo/translator..Translator+gettext).
-It's bound to the instance, so can set it to a variable to doing something like `const {__} = translator;`
+It's bound to the instance, so it can be set to a variable by doing something like `const {__} = translator;`

 **Kind**: instance property of [<code>Translator</code>](#module_@zakkudo/translator..Translator)
 <a name="module_@zakkudo/translator..Translator+__n"></a>

 #### translator.__n
 Convenience alias for [ngettext](#module_@zakkudo/translator..Translator+ngettext).
-It's bound to the instance, so can set it to a variable to doing something like `const {__n} = translator;`
+It's bound to the instance, so it can be set to a variable to doing something like something like `const {__n} = translator;`

 **Kind**: instance property of [<code>Translator</code>](#module_@zakkudo/translator..Translator)